what do correlation charts reveal about the data they contain

 14. A data analyst wants to make their visualizations more accessible by adding text explanations directly on the visualization.
 What is this called?

-• Labelling (Correct)
+• Labeling (Correct)

 • Distinguishing